environment2019/myphotodemo/README.md

 ### PhotoActivity
 When we click on a certain item in photo list page, the PhotoActivity will be started with an extra parameter intent_extra_key_photo_path, which represents the real path of the original photo.
-PhotoActivity just show this photo via a ImageView in the page.
+PhotoActivity just show this photo via an ImageView in the page.
 Clicking on system back button we will go back to PhotoListActivity.

 ### Persistence